Insect Baculovirus Expression Service | BioCrest Sci

 Quality Control & Release

-• Purity assessed by SDS-PAGE and SEC-HPLC (target ≥90% purity for standard release)
+• Purity by SDS-PAGE and SEC-HPLC (≥90% standard)

-• Protein concentration determined by A280 absorbance or BCA assay
+• Concentration by A280 or BCA

-• Certificate of Analysis (CoA) issued upon release; additional technical report provided for complex projects
+• Certificate of Analysis (CoA) issued

 Please note: While we apply rigorous optimization at every stage, expression outcome, final yield, solubility, and purity cannot be guaranteed for all targets.
 Proteins with multiple transmembrane domains, strong hydrophobic regions, or inherent instability may require additional optimization cycles.
-Our team will discuss realistic expectations and contingency options with you before project initiation.
+Our team will discuss realistic expectations with you before project initiation.

 Protein Expression — Insect Host Cell Systems